Followers

 Battle of Harlem Heights

-When the British landed north of New York in October 1776, Leslie's command was once more in the fray but he suffered heavy losses at the Battle of White Plains.
-The solid and steady Leslie missed a chance to earn glory came at Princeton in January of 1777.
-General Washington had escaped the onslaught of the British under Lord Cornwallis by a night march around the British left towards Princeton, which lay several miles to Cornwallis's rear.
+When the British landed north of New York in October 1776, Leslie's command was once again in the fight, but he suffered heavy losses at the Battle of White Plains.
+The solid and steady Leslie missed a chance to earn glory at Princeton in January 1777.
+General Washington had escaped the British under Lord Cornwallis through a night march around the British left toward Princeton, which was several miles behind Cornwallis.
 Leslie commanded the brigade garrisoning Maidenhead (today's Lawrenceville, NJ).
 Lord Cornwallis ordered Leslie and Mawhood's brigades into action.
-But before Leslie could play a role, the vanguard of the Continentals smashed through Colonel Mawhood's brigade and took Princeton.
-The Continental Army escaped Cornwallis and found sanctuary behind the Watchung Mountains at Morristown.
-Leslie also participated in the siege of Charleston as commander of the combined brigade: four battalions of Light Infantry and elite Grenadiers, the cream of the British troops.
-When Charleston fell Leslie initially took command of the city.
-He remained there only a couple of weeks.
-Once he had organized the garrison General Henry Clinton ordered him back to the main British garrison in New York.
-He took command of the Light Infantry and Grenadiers quartered there.
+But before Leslie could get involved, the vanguard of the Continental Army broke through Colonel Mawhood's brigade and took Princeton.
+The Continental Army escaped Cornwallis and found safety behind the Watchung Mountains at Morristown.
+Leslie also took part in the siege of Charleston as commander of the combined brigade: four battalions of Light Infantry and elite Grenadiers, the best of the British troops.
+When Charleston fell, Leslie initially took command of the city.
+He stayed there only a few weeks.
+Once he had organized the garrison, General Henry Clinton ordered him back to the main British garrison in New York, where he took command of the Light Infantry and Grenadiers stationed there.

 Washington leads the attack at Princeton